John 15:8 “This is to My Father's glory, that you bear much fruit, showing yourselves to be My disciples.”

 Fifth.
 Repeat the First through Fourth points every day throughout the rest of your life.
 In John 15:6, Jesus warns, “If anyone does not remain in Me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.”
 Failing to live out these four points usually results in Christians lifelessly living the Christian life.
 God wants you to not only experience Him, but to also live in His power.
 When Jesus was asked when the Kingdom of God was coming, He said it was meant to be experienced now – not just in the future.

 Luke 17:20-21 “Once, having been asked by the Pharisees when the kingdom of God would come, Jesus replied, ‘The kingdom of God does not come with your careful observation, nor will people say, “Here it is,” or “There it is,” because the kingdom of God is within you.’ ”

 I invite you to go to www.growinginChrist.net for two free resources that will help your application of this teaching: The first free resource is “Good News” – how to know Christ as your Lord and Savior and the second is “Spending Time with God.”
 These are located at the bottom of the landing page of www.growinginChrist.net.

 Do you know someone who needs this message on experiencing God?
-Click below to forward this devotion to them.
+Click below to forward or post this devotion.